 Click here for a checklist of the birds spotted on Fleet Pond between 1970 and 2016 as updated by William Legge

-EARLY SPRING BIRDING HIGHLIGHTS
+LATE AUTUMN & EARLY WINTER BIRDING HIGHLIGHTS 2018

 William Legge writes of sightings made at Fleet Pond.